 Although individual sleep needs may vary, the Centers for Disease Control and Prevention recommend adults over age 65 get between 7 and 8 hours of sleep each night.
 While they suggest, adults age 18 to 64 get seven to nine hours of sleep nightly.

-Why Sleep Changes as We Age
+Why Does Sleep Change as We Age?

 Although our sleep needs to stay consistent as we age, our ability to sleep well often decreases.
 Several factors may contribute to a change in sleep in older adults.
 For example, as you age, you produce less growth hormone, which affects how much time you spend in a deep sleep.
 You may still sleep seven or eight hours a night, but less time is spent in a deep sleep.